 Clean the area regularly and check it out before starting your power activities there.

 Place the Oscillating, Drill Press and Saw Right Way

 Make sure that the machine is properly grounded with an appropriate three-prong electrical plug and grounded receptacle.

 Make sure that you have adjusted the table tilt, the hold-down, and the blade to its correct tension before turning on the power.
 Also, do not leave the machine unattended with the power on.

 Using the blade (whether it is saw blade or oscillating blade) needs some precautions too.
 Like check how sharp they are.
 Do not cut curves or radiuses that are too tight (sharp) for the width of blade being used.
 Also, only use sharp blades.
 Never use blades that are dull or bent.

 Experience and Your Health Condition

-Do not use any tools while under the influence of medication, drugs, alcohol, or when fatigued.
+Do not use any HVAC Tools while under the influence of medication, drugs, alcohol, or when fatigued.
 If you are feeling ill, you should avoid working with saws and any other home improvement tools.

 Sometimes experience can be a savior.
 Before starting the cut, visualize all the steps involved in the cutting process.
 And this way you can get the experience gradually.
 If the saw has speed choice options, you should use the slower speed in your beginning session of the power tools.